ostad-ai/Computer-Graphics/README.md

 11) The julia set is another famous fractal, which follows the behaviour of iterated functions.
 Here, we display the Julia set for a quadratic complex function.
 The Python code has two versions: a slow one and a fast one.
 12) Elementary cellular automatom: Elementary CA is used to create some patterns which are interesting.
 Here, we review these types of CA with Python code.
 13) Two-dimensional cellular automata are mentioned here.
 2D CAs are used for creating patterns and simulating some simple life forms.
 Here, Python codes are used to creating some patterns with CAs.
+14) Perlin noise from scratch: We review Perlin noise and then implement it in Python.
+Perlin noise is used in Computer Graphics for creating terrains, mountains, clouds, and etc.